5.7. Biological and Psychological Positivism

 Proximate causes, such as neurotransmitters, hormones, the central nervous system, and the autonomic nervous system, have links to aggressive behavior too.
 However, many of these explanations have several possible causal paths.
 For example, we know people with higher testosterone levels engage in more aggressive behavior, but when people engage in aggressive behavior, their testosterone levels increase.
 We do not know which causes which.

 Consequently, none of these personality characteristics are criminal in and of themselves.
 The real danger is when a person has many of these personality characteristics.
-Capsi et al. (1994) found that constraint and negative emotionality, two super traits that contain a number of different characteristics, were “robust correlates of delinquency” (p.
+Capsi et al. (1994) found that constraint and negative emotionality, two super traits that contain several different characteristics, were “robust correlates of delinquency” (p.
 185).[4]

 In summary, researchers have been able to say that our biology and personality play a role in criminal behaviors, but we cannot say how much or to what degree.
 The characteristics of our social environment interact with our biology and personality.
 Human behavior is quite complex and it is difficult to determine the true causality of human actions.